patricksurry/2ksa/2ksa.md

 to provide the 4K RAM required by this assembler.
 Parts are available from Jameco Electronics.

+<table><td>
+:information_source:  Several editor's notes have been added for clarity.
+These are not present in the original document.
+They are displayed in an outlined box like this.
+</td></table>

 ## TABLE OF CONTENTS

 - [INTRODUCTION](#introduction)